48 Hours in Marfa: A Definitive Guide

 From Beyond

-Whether you’re coming in from Austin, Big Bend, El Paso, or beyond - Marfa will greet you the same way: unfathomably beautiful vast deserts, mountainous terrain, and - as suddenly as an oasis - the nestled town capped by its iconic (and photogenic!)
-“Marfa” emblazoned water tower.
-Slow down from those 80mph speed limits and get ready for an incredible 48-hours in my favorite town.
+Whether you’re coming in from Austin, Big Bend, El Paso, or beyond - Marfa will greet you the same way: unfathomably beautiful vast deserts, mountainous terrain, and - as suddenly as if an oasis - the town appears, nestled within far-off mountain ranges and capped by its iconic (and photogenic) “Marfa”-emblazoned water tower.

 Day 1